amanCoder110599/Django-user-details/README.md

 The hosted application: http://ulure.pythonanywhere.com/users/

+There are two models:

+1. User Model

+2. ActivityPeriod Model

+They are related as many to many field

-To run this project install the dependenies from the requirements.txt file. and then python3 manage.py runserver to start the server.
+To run this project install the dependenies from the **requirements.txt** file.

+and then **python3 manage.py runserver** to start the server.

+Then go to **localhost:8000/users** to see the dummy data.

+To add data we need to add it from the admin panel.